openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

    recommends that you make ORA assignments count towards only a small percentage of a course's final grade.

-The following sections detail how the scores for peer assessments and self assessments are calculated.
+The following topics detail how the scores for peer assessments and self assessments are calculated.